audioxide/data/data/posts/20161028-articles-13-songs-for-a-horrible-halloween.md

   - electronic
   - industrial
 featuredimage: article-images/13-songs-for-a-horrible-halloween.jpg
-title: 13 Songs for a Horrible Halloween
+title: 13 Songs for a horrible Halloween
 author: andre
 blurb: Let's face it, Halloween playlists can be awful.
 Here lies an alternative lineup of frightening songs.
 More treats than tricks, we promise.